mukeshpanchal27/performance/plugins/optimization-detective/README.md

 * `$url_metric`: The newly-stored URL Metric.
 * `$url_metric_group`: The viewport group that the URL Metric was added to.
 * `$url_metric_group_collection`: The `OD_URL_Metric_Group_Collection` instance to which the URL Metric was added.

+## Extension Plugins

+For production, from the WordPress.org Plugin Directory:

+* [Image Prioritizer](https://wordpress.org/plugins/image-prioritizer/): Prioritizes the loading of images and videos based on how visible they are to actual visitors; adds fetchpriority and applies lazy loading.
+* [Embed Optimizer](https://wordpress.org/plugins/embed-optimizer/): Optimizes the performance of embeds through lazy-loading, preconnecting, and reserving space to reduce layout shifts.

+For development and debugging, from repositories on GitHub:

+* [Optimization Detective Admin UI](https://github.com/westonruter/od-admin-ui): Provides an admin UI to inspect URL Metrics from the Optimization Detective plugin.
+* [Optimization Detective Store Query Vars](https://github.com/westonruter/od-store-query-vars): Stores the Query Vars with a URL Metric in the Optimization Detective plugin.
+This is useful for debugging URL Metrics, in particular what the slug was computed from.
+* [Optimization Detective Store User Agent](https://github.com/westonruter/od-store-user-agent): Stores the User Agent with a URL Metric in the Optimization Detective plugin.
+This is useful for debugging URL Metrics, in particular to understand what device has a given viewport dimensions.
+* [Optimization Detective Dev Mode](https://github.com/westonruter/od-dev-mode): Adds filters to facilitate development of the Optimization Detective plugin.

+## Changelog

+Please see the [WordPress.org directory listing](https://wordpress.org/plugins/optimization-detective/) for the [changelog](https://wordpress.org/plugins/optimization-detective/#developers).